My new cookbook Big Vegan Flavor is now available!

 Several readers have made this recipe with flax eggs and said it was very tender, so rest assured, it’ll still be tasty (even if not as fluffy as the original).

-Oat milk + lemon juice.
 These two together give you a dairy-free buttermilk substitute, AKA the other secret to this ultra-fluffy and moist banana bread.
+Oat milk is my preference here because of its superb browning abilities during baking.

-Brown sugar.
 If choosing between light and dark brown sugar, go with the dark variety.
-It has a deeper molasses flavor, making the bread richer in flavor (and darker in color).
-You can also use coconut sugar.
+It has a deeper molasses flavor, making the bread richer in flavor (the bread will be darker in color though).

-Flour.
 All-purpose flour always leaves you with the best texture and foolproof results.
 Just make sure to measure it properly to prevent the bread from turning out dense!
 Head to the Tips section to learn more.

 Substitute: We haven’t tested this recipe with gluten-free flour.
 However, many readers have had pretty good results using an all-purpose GF flour (like this variety from Bob’s Red Mill or this one from King Arthur).
 FYI gluten-free vegan banana bread will usually turn out a bit more dense.

-Baking soda.
 The baking soda produces gas bubbles as a reaction to the acidic lemon juice.
 The bubbles in the batter enhance the rise and are the reason why this quick bread is so fluffy and light.

 overhead shot of a beautiful vegan banana bread with a banana slice baked into the top, drizzled with honey, on a platter.